 31. Go for a free rowboat ride

-The Center for Wooden Boats in Seattle offers free one-hour rowboat rentals on Lake Union.
-Reserve yours in advance and take your kids out for a boat ride on a sunny day!
+The Center for Wooden Boats in Seattle offers free one-hour rowboat rentals on Lake Union year-round.
+Reserve yours in advance and take your kids out for a boat ride on a dry day!

 32. Enjoy free fun on Pier 62

-The first part of the new Waterfront Park to open, Pier 62 often has free, family-friendly events going on.
+The first part of the new Waterfront Park to open, Pier 62 often has free, family-friendly events going on all year round.
 See the upcoming events page on their website.

 33. Visit the Pacific Bonsai Museum